Kavia-M/ai-restaurant-reservation-assistant/Usecase_documentation.md

    - Functions like cuisine/amenity preference, ranking logic, and tool-based availability checks generalize across any restaurant database.
    - A new chain can simply plug in their restaurant tables, coordinates, and amenities—no workflow redesign needed.

-2. Hotels & Resorts (Room + Facility Booking)
+2. Hotels and Resorts (Room + Facility Booking)
    - Replace "tables" with "rooms" or "amenity slots" (spa, pool, gym), using the same tool-calling logic.
    - Agentic AI can suggest off-peak check-in times or upgraded room categories based on user history.
    - Nearby hotel search can use the **existing geospatial + ranking system**.

 3. Spas, Salons, Clinics (Appointment Scheduling)
-   - Our Action & Function structure maps perfectly to appointment flows:
+   - Our Action and Function structure maps perfectly to appointment flows:
      - Search availability → suggest next slots → book → cancel → feedback.
    - Preference extraction (Functions 0.x) applies directly to stylist preference, therapist gender preference, service history, etc.